 Skiing in France offers luxury and excitement.
 France offers some of the best skiing in Europe.
-So how exactly do you choose just one resort with so many brilliant options just waiting to be explored?
+So how do you choose just one resort with so many brilliant options just waiting to be explored?

 The Best Ski Resorts in France